-Camelid Single Domain Antibodies
+Single Domain Antibodies (VHHs)

 Single domain antibody fragments (sdAbs) from camelids retain full antigen-binding capacity.
 These so-called VHHs or nanobodies offer advantages compared to conventional antibodies.
 They possess unique properties such as small size, excellent solubility, superior stability, quick clearance from blood and deep tissue penetration.
-These distinctive qualities make them useful tools in a diverse array of applications such as biosensing, affinity-capture, protein crystallization, molecular imaging, tools for diagnosis and therapeutics.
+These distinctive qualities make them useful tools in a diverse array of applications such as biosensing, affinity-capture, protein crystallisation, molecular imaging, tools for diagnosis and therapeutics.

 - Looking for VHHs for your research?
 We have an elaborate collection of VHHs for various antigens.
 The majority of them are directed against veterinary infectious diseases.

 There are many ways to generate single domain antibodies in vivo and in vitro.
-The most common is generating an immunized or naive library, and screening by phage/yeast display.
+The most common is generating an immunised or naive library, and screening by phage/yeast display.
 The most successfully applied platform technology in the context of antibody discovery is phage display.
 With the controlled selection and screening strategies, display technologies allow the generation of single domain antibodies against the defined antigens, their conformations or epitopes.

-We offer you VHH isolation services against a wide variety of antigens, including native antigens, toxins and self-antigens.
-We have developed a naive VHH phage display library from 2 camels and 21 llamas with a size of 3 × 109, along with our immunized libraries to cater your requirements.
+libraries to cater your requirements.
 Usually, we conduct two to four rounds of panning followed by screening of individual clones by ELISA to obtain high affinity binders.

 1. Immune phage display library